 Iriss annual champions event took place at New Lanark Mill Hotel on 12th and 13th November 2014.
 Twenty six champions made their way from as far north as Shetland and as far south as Dumfries and Galloway.

-On 10 October 2014, Iriss.fm attended 'Achieving permanence for disabled children’ event, which was held at the Teacher Building in Glasgow.
-The event was held to discuss a new piece of research - Achieving permanence for disabled children and young people in foster care and adoption.
+Coverage of an event held to discuss research on achieving permanence for disabled children and young people in foster care and adoption.

 Guide on what needs to be considered when running an experience lab, and how the methodology can be evaluated.